6 Habits You Should Break If You're Trying to Lose Weight

 The percentage of calories burned exercising is also a small percentage of overall energy expenditure.
 Most calories burned in a day come from basal metabolic rate (BMR)—the number of calories burned at rest.
 You'd be surprised how much energy your body uses simply to keep your heart pumping, lungs breathing and other internal organs working each day.
 While building muscle can boost BMR to a degree, it's not enough for lasting weight loss unless combined with changes in diet.

-2. Eating too little
+2. You're eating too little

 The calories in, calories out thinking oversimplifies the complicated science of weight loss and often backfires.
 Not eating enough during the day is associated with overeating at night.
 Calorie restriction over time also slows your metabolism.
 If the body doesn't have enough fuel for its basic functions, it works to conserve energy, not burn it.